Burano is an island located in Venice Lagoon,

 fresh fish, and a small market which sells fruit and vegetables

 coming from the lagoon's islands.
-In Burano there are some
+In Burano island there are some

 restaurants that offer fresh fish, often daily caught.
 Here is a